-draw_hard_divider, draw_soft_divider Whether to draw a divider between this and the adjacent segment.
+- draw_hard_divider, draw_soft_divider Whether to draw a divider between this and the adjacent segment.
 The adjacent segment is to the right for segments on the left side, and vice versa.
 Hard dividers are used between segments with different background colors, soft ones are used between segments with same background.
-Both options default to True.

-- draw_inner_divider Determines whether inner soft dividers are to be drawn for function segments.
+Both options default to True. - draw_inner_divider Determines whether inner soft dividers are to be drawn for function segments.
 Only applicable for functions returning multiple segments.
 Defaults to False. - exclude_modes, include_modes A list of modes where this segment will be excluded: the segment is not included or is included in all modes, except for the modes in one of these lists respectively.
 If exclude_modes is not present then it acts like an empty list (segment is not excluded from any modes).
 Without include_modes it acts like a list with all possible modes (segment is included in all modes).
-When there are both exclude_modes overrides include_modes. - exclude_function, include_function Function name in a form {name} or {module}.{name} (in the first form {module} defaults to powerline.selectors.{ext}).
+When there are both exclude_modes overrides include_modes. - exclude_function, include_function A dict describing a function and optionally arguments passed to that function.
 Determines under which condition specific segment will be included or excluded.
 By default segment is always included and never excluded. exclude_function overrides include_function.